ros2/ros2_documentation/source/Tutorials/Understanding-ROS2-Nodes.rst

 Next steps
 ----------

-Now that you understand nodes in ROS 2, you can move on to the :ref:`topics tutorial <ROS2Topics>`.
+Now that you understand nodes in ROS 2, you can move on to the :doc:`topics tutorial <./Topics/Understanding-ROS2-Topics>`.
 Topics are one of the communication types that connects nodes.

 Related content